Lake-Tuggeranong-College/Holocron/_sharedContent/softwareDevFundamentals/Theory.md

 ![[overviewHighLevelLanguages.png|overviewHighLevelLanguages.png]]

 Essentially, programming (or software development) is problem-solving.
-Aside from learning syntax, and your programming languages’ additional functionality and libraries, one of the skills you will want to enhance is your problem-solving skills.
+Apart from from learning syntax, and your programming languages’ additional functionality and libraries, one of the skills you will want to enhance is your problem-solving skills.

 ## History of Programming languages